64% rise in ransomware attacks in last one year: Report

-New Delhi, Aug 12 (IANS) There has been a 64 per cent increase in ransomware attacks between August 2020 and July 2021, revealed a report on Thursday.
+New Delhi: There has been a 64 per cent increase in ransomware attacks between August 2020 and July 2021, revealed a report on Thursday.

 Barracuda, a cloud-enabled security solutions provider, in its latest Threat Spotlight, analysed 121 ransomware incidents between August 2020 and July 2021.